top of page

 Danielle Trimarco - A

 Danielle’s strong interpersonal skills, extensive experience in the field combined with an open-minded and collaborative style, create a fertile environment for growth and transformation.
 Danielle works with her clients to identify and consider all the elements impacting their experience.
 Together she and the client examine the individual’s physical health, work environment, financial situations, relationship with self and others.
 She assists and empowers clients to recognize their strengths and best utilize their talents to create positive change.
 Through a cognitive behavioral lens, she selects the most appropriate theory or tools for each client.
-Danielle is an LGTBQIA+ affirming therapist.
+Danielle is an LGTBQIA+ affirming therapist and highly experienced in working with neurodivergent individuals.

 Danielle completed her undergraduate studies at Southern Methodist University in Dallas.
 She graduated with her Master’s degree from University of South Carolina.